AdaCore/why3/doc/technical.rst

 .. why3:transform:: hide

-   Hide a given term, by creating a new constant equal to the term and then replacing all occurences of the term in the context by this constant.
+   Hide a given term, by creating a new constant equal to the term and then replacing all occurrences of the term in the context by this constant.

    For example, applying ``hide t (1 + 1)`` on the goal